Rustlers' Rhapsody: Box office

 The film was a box office disappointment.

 Critical

 Rustlers' Rhapsody received negative reviews from critics, with many saying it paled in comparison to Mel Brooks' Blazing Saddles.
-Writing in the New York Times, Vincent Canby thought Wilson had ignored the "genuinely funny" idea that Rex might be caught in a time warp.
+Writing in The New York Times, Vincent Canby thought Wilson had ignored the "genuinely funny" idea that Rex O'Herligan (Tom Berenger) might be caught in a time warp.
 The Los Angeles Times called it "a joy."
 The Chicago Tribune called it a parody film in search of a good joke.

+Awards

+Marilu Henner was nominated for a Golden Raspberry Award for Worst Supporting Actress for her performances in this film and Perfect at the 6th Golden Raspberry Awards.

-Home media releases
+Home media

 Rustlers' Rhapsody was released on VHS cassette in by CIC Video.
+In 2025, Kino Lorber released the film on Blu-ray.
+The Blu-ray features an audio commentary with filmmaker Max Allan Collins and film historian Heath Holland.
+The Blu-ray also includes the original theatrical trailer.